braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/inapp_messages.md

 ### In-app message model properties

 The in-app message model provides the base for all in-app messages.
-Braze has four in-app message types that share the same data model: `slideup`, `modal`, `full` and `html full`.
+Braze has four in-app message types that share the same data model: *slideup*, *modal*, *full* and *HTML full*.

 |Property          | Description                                                                                                            |
 |------------------|------------------------------------------------------------------------------------------------------------------------|